buildpacks/rfcs/text/0000-move-analyze-phase.md

 - Does `pack` still need to parse `project.toml`, or is there value in reading it early on (before lifecycle runs)?
 - Should we create a shared library for `project.toml` parsing?
+- How should `analyzed.toml` be changed to include run-image information (mixins)

 # Spec.
 Changes
 [spec-changes]: #spec-changes